Top 10 Best Minnesota Twins Players of All Time

 25 Brad Radke

-Yeah I know, Brad Radke once appeared on that SEGA video game commercial where he gave up a lot of home runs and saw a conga line of people circling the bases.
+Yeah, I know.
+Brad Radke once appeared in that SEGA video game commercial where he gave up a lot of home runs and saw a conga line of people circling the bases.
 But Twins fans know Radke as one of the most consistent pitchers in the Twins organization in the 1990s.
 He was a great control pitcher.
-In 1997 he had a great season, winning 20 games and it included 12 straight wins in 12 straight starts.
-He finished 3rd in the American League Cy Young Award voting, he would play in the 1998 MLB ALL-Star Game and in 2009 induction into the Minnesota Twins Hall of Fame.
-Radke, a truly great pitcher.

 Its Joeysworld